esitarz/docs-1/content/integration-services/authorizenet/refund-transaction.md

 ---
-title: Authorizenet: Refund Transaction
+title: Authorize.Net: Refund Transaction
 date: 2018-04-16
-category:Authorizenet
+category: Authorize.Net
 ---

-##  __Refund Transaction Overview
+##  Refund Transaction Overview

 In the case that a refund is required for a previously captured transaction, use the Refund Transaction method.
-This method will refund the transaction on Authorize.Net for either an existing card or dynamically to the card details provided then create an additional transaction on the existing payment on OrderCloud.io.
+This method will refund the transaction onAuthorize.Net for either an existing card or dynamically to the card details provided then create an additional transaction on the existing payment on OrderCloud.io.

 If the refund transaction is successful, but there is an error while creating the transaction on OrderCloud.io, the Authorize.Net transaction will be voided.

-##  __Refund Transaction Request
+##  Refund Transaction Request

 This method requires either CardDetails.CreditCardID (for a previously created card) or CardDetails.CardNumber and CardDetails.ExpirationDate (to create a